Quick answer: The best way to understand the value of your fine jewelry is with a GIA grading report, also referred to

 Worthy is an online resource that works exclusively with GIA and the IGA to have certified gemologist appraisers complete a free appraisal and lab report of your prized possessions.
 There are no other online jewelry sellers that offer this free service.

 Other leading online jewelry and diamond buyers advertise that their appraisers are GIA certified, but that is very different than sending your item to the GIA or IGA laboratory, where it will be inspected and receive a full laboratory report — for free.

 To get an idea of how much your item is worth, use Worthy's free, immediate online jewelry estimator >>

 Are jewelry appraisals accurate?

 Insurance appraisals may serve the purpose of buying coverage for your jewelry collection, but when selling your valuables, we recommend taking extra steps to get the most detailed report about the specifications of your item.
 This gives you the confidence that you are getting the highest price for your diamond, gold or other jewelry — as well as providing true value for whoever buys your jewelry.

 As a general rule, update your appraisal every two to three years is a good idea, as the price of gold, platinum and silver fluctuate daily, and the market value for all jewelry ebbs and flows.

 In the end, the market dictates how much your item is worth.
 With most online jewelry sites like eBay or Etsy, just 5% of jewelry posted is actually sold.
 Worthy is a live, online jewelry marketplace where hundreds of vetted buyers around the world bid on your item, based on the information from the lab report from GIA or IGA — so everyone involved in the process understands exactly the quality of the item up for sale — including you!

-You might not know the difference between a jewelry appraisal price and the selling price, and that’s okay.
+It is a common mistake to confuse jewelry appraisal price and the selling price.
 However, a value given for insurance lists the retail replacement cost, which is very different from what you’d get in the resale market.